-Right now, more people than ever are working from home in order to combat the spread of COVID-19.
+Right now, more people than ever are working from home.
 But if you run a hands-on business, like an education centre or a gym, how can you stay connected with customers while you’re tasked with staying home?

 One solution: Video.
 Live streaming has proven to be a practical solution for businesses in these times (and beyond).
-In the last few weeks, we’ve seen a surge of streaming options for popular workouts, art classes, music lessons and more.
+In the last two years, we’ve seen a surge of streaming options for popular workouts, art classes, music lessons and more.

 When thinking about virtual classes, Laura-Marie Small, owner of Kidcasso Art Studio, says she looks back and laughs.
 “Part of me didn’t think that could ever work with a business like ours.
 We are a hands-on studio with a personalised approach to teaching all styles of learners.
 Before the outbreak, I used technology as a tool, but today I’m using it to transform my little art studio into something bigger.”